Chomenor/ioef-cmod/new-filesystem-design.md

 - Precedence: This section provides the comparison and sorting functions to select the best element from a list of lookup resources.

-## Precedence Design

-This section describes some of the design considerations for the precedence system and rules.

-- Historically the basegame (e.g. baseq3) directory is used to store both the system paks (e.g. pak0-pak8 in Quake 3) as well as user content pk3s, like maps and models, that don't belong to a specific mod.
-Since the engine makes no distinction it is very easy for a rogue pk3, such as a low-quality map conversion or misplaced pk3 that is meant to be part of a mod, to override the system paks and have unwanted effects on the rest of the game.
-To make the game more stable without any compatibility-breaking directory structure changes, we want to give the system paks as identified by hash special priority regardless of filename.

-- Since users can no longer override the system paks by placing an alphabetically higher pak in baseq3, the concept of the "basemod" folder is created.
-This lets users (but not automatic downloads) intentionally override the system paks.
-It basically acts like an always-active mod.

-- We want to give the pk3 that the current map is loaded from elevated precedence, to avoid conflicts from other maps.
-The current mod, basemod, and system paks still get top priority, but let the current map pk3 override other random pk3s for most purposes.
-This way map authors get more deterministic behavior and don't have to worry about a future pk3 with a higher alphabetical name coming along and overriding their assets.

-- Shaders can be either explicitly defined (in a .shader file) or default shaders (from an image file like .tga or .jpg).
-In the original filesystem explicitly defined shaders always take precedence.
-This is often desirable, but it would be better if explicitly defined shaders didn't break the system pak, current map pak, and download folder policies.
-If a system pak only provides an image, we probably don't want any random pak with an explicit shader to override it, and the same with map paks.
-Maps won't have a problem unless they depend on an external shader AND provide an image with the same name, which shouldn't happen.

-- Images come in multiple formats (.tga, .jpg, .png, etc.) In the original filesystem a .tga anywhere in the filesystem always overrides a .jpg anywhere else, which can be undesirable in some circumstances.
-In the new filesystem we want most precedence rules to apply regardless of whether images have different formats.

-- In the original filesystem, only one shader file per .shader filename is loaded, and conflicts are resolved through filesystem precedence.
-In other words, somefile.shader in pak1.pk3 takes precedence over somefile.shader in pak0.pk3, as you'd expect.
-However among the shader files that do get loaded, the precedence is exactly the opposite of filesystem precedence, so anything loaded in pak0.pk3 will override pak1.pk3.
-This pattern doesn't make any sense and causes all sorts of trouble, so we opt to just take the shader from the higher precedence pk3 regardless of .shader filename.
-This delivers the behavior most map and mod authors already expect, and in testing fixes far more problems than it causes even with existing maps and mods.

-- In the original filesystem source directory (homepath/basepath) overrides pk3 name precedence.
-For example, if a mod is split between homepath and basepath, pak0.pk3 from homepath would override pak1.pk3 from basepath.
-This tends to be undesirable, so we want to prioritize by pk3 filename first, i.e. pak1.pk3 always overrides pak0.pk3.

 ## Precedence Rules

 This is a list of the precedence rules ordered from highest to lowest priority.
 The first rule that has a non-neutral result determines the result of a comparison between two resources.